baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 ## 1.3 模板：使用 find

 The find command is great for recursively processing directories.
-Typically you would specify other parameters to find (e.g., select only normal files using “-type f”).
+Typically you would specify other parameters to find (e.g., select only normal files using "-type f").
 For example, here's an example of using find to walk the filesystem, skipping all "hidden" directories and files (names beginning with ".") and processing only files ending in .c or .h:

 ```shell
   find . \( -path '*/.*' -prune -o ! -name '.*' \) -a -name '*.[ch]'